allenporter/flux-local/README.md

 cluster is creating valid objects.

 This library at first glance is little more than shell scripts running commands, but is easier to test, maintain, and evolve.
+This does not support all features of flux, but should be close enough for home use.

 See [documentation](https://allenporter.github.io/flux-local/) for full quickstart and API reference.
 See the [github project](https://github.com/allenporter/flux-local).